Acce5sDenied/MCBE_Parkour_wiki/README.md

 #### Soulsand
 Effect box: `1×1×1` lifted up by `0.1`.
 (0.1 up from block's surface and 0.1 up from bottom if you're somehow inside)\
 Entity will receive effect when their coordinates is in this region.\
-Properties: todo(definitely not the same as java)
+Properties: //todo(definitely not the same as java)

 #### Honey block
 there are like 5 different effect boxes help helppppp//todo\
-Properties: key details: Jumping gives `0.252` vertical acceleration, reaching `0.514` in height, with 8 ticks of airtime on flat ground.
+Properties: //todo key details:
++ Jumping gives `0.252` vertical acceleration, reaching `0.514` in height, with 8 ticks of airtime on flat ground.
++ Sliding down the side have a speed cap of `-0.12`

 #### Slime block
-//todo
+Properties: //todo key details:
++ bounce

 #### Ices
 + Blue ice slipperiness factor `0.989`